Julian22222/PRACTICE/CICD/README.md

 - We use context to adjust and automate CI/CD

+# 🔥 Environment Variables

-# Work with variables in GitHub Actions (allow to work with environment variables) --> See env.yml file
+Work with variables in GitHub Actions (allow to work with environment variables) --> See env.yml file

 ```JS
 //env.yml file